 Before to start your genealogy research in San Cataldo, we suggest you to read our tips for your search .
 They are useful to search in Sicilia and in San Cataldo too.

 It could be important to know if the last name you are investigating is a frequent surname in San Cataldo.
-As more your surname is common in San Cataldo, as more it could be difficult to find the right info about your ancestors in San Cataldo archives if you have not exact dates.
+As more your surname is common in San Cataldo, as more it could be difficult to find the exact family branches in San Cataldo archives if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Caltanissetta province are: